 As far as detoxifying goes:

-The only way to detoxify your body is to replace toxic foods (sugary, processed, packaged) with real whole food.
+The only way to detoxify your body is to replace toxic foods (sugary, processed, packaged) with real whole foods.
 It’s a process that takes time as your old cells die and new ones form.

 Supplements might make you feel better about your bad eating choices, but they don’t change the reality in your body.